The (Not So Distant) Future of Web Design

 Whenever users interact with your brand, you want them to have a delightful experience.
 One simple way to do that is a new trend in web design called micro-animations or micro-interactions.
 This is when you click on a button or scroll on a page and there are small animations that react to your movements.
 This might look like little bubbles popping up when you click a button or a menu appearing when you scroll past a certain section.

-“I think we need to make our products not only usable, but also delightful,” said Nico, “We’re bombarded with ads and so many different things on the internet.
+“I think we need to make our products not only usable but also delightful,” said Nico, “We’re bombarded with ads and so many different things on the internet.
 When something makes us smile a little bit, we have an emotional attachment to it.”

 This trend towards animation is an effort to make the web feel a little more human.
 “When you click a button and it doesn’t do anything it just takes you to the next piece of content, it doesn’t feel like you’re doing anything.
 It feels like you’re interacting with a machine.”
-However when you add micro-animation it gives the brand the user is interacting with a little more personality and warmth.
+However, when you add micro-animation it gives the brand the user is interacting with a little more personality and warmth.

 5. Content will lead design

 Which came first — the design or the content?
-In the early days of web, developers would create a page’s layout according to the functional needs of that page and then the content would be modified to fit the site.
+In the early days of the web, developers would create a page’s layout according to the functional needs of that page and then the content would be modified to fit the site.
 But, the trend is changing and content is starting to determine page layout.

 “I think in the past, we had a design and we placed the content inside there.” said Nico, “Now we create the content and we see how we can best present it for the user.”
 In other words, when content comes first, the web layout is designed to better communicate the message of the content.

-A good example of content leading design is The New York Times.
+A good example of content-leading design is The New York Times.
 They consistently generate articles that present the content in interesting ways.
 In the article “25 Songs That Tell Us Where Music is Going”, you get to interact with each song as you scroll through the list.
 While it’s a long article it’s made fun with large banner animated images and an interactive menu where the user can jump to any point in the article.

 For Nico, the content is the heart and soul of whatever he’s making.
-When design comes after content, the heart and soul of your brand is revealed.
+When a design comes after content, the heart and soul of your brand is revealed.

 For a non-web developer, it can seem like design trends are relatively random.
 But, for Nico, each design trend has a purpose.
 They improve the user experience.
 There are real people interacting with these websites and design trends are there to enhance every click.